randomtruffles/Dominion_League/rules.md

 If one of your close friends or family members is in your division, please schedule that match to happen early in the season, to eliminate any temptation for collusion.

 <a name="6.1.1"></a>6.1.1.
 If you prefer to avoid this, let a moderator know before the season starts, and the League will try to place you in different divisions.
+Note that in higher tiers, we are less likely to be able to accommodate your request.

 ### <a name="6.2"></a>6.2.
 Deadlines